 No one should have to put up with sexual harassment.

-Everyone working in or with our agency - regardless of age, gender, ethnicity, sexual orientation, socioeconomic background, role or level - should be free to work within a safe environment without fear of harassment; onsite or off-site.
+Everyone working in or with our agency - regardless of age, gender, ethnicity, sexual orientation, religious beliefs, marital status, socioeconomic background, role, or level - should be free to work within a safe environment without fear of harassment, whether onsite, off-site, or in virtual communications.